 Crum, Shutta.
 My Mountain Song.
 Illus.
 Ted Rand.
 New York: Clarion, 2004.
 Kentuckian Brenda Gail learns that everyone has a song inside them.
 However, she has to decide if she wants to include her pesky cousin Melvin in her special song.
 Delightful and rich illustrations add to the lyrical text.
-See review in ALCA-Lines (2004 issue, available as pdf file at this link).
+See review in ALCA-Lines.

 Gibbons, Faye.
 The Day the Picture Man Came.
 Illus.
 Sherry Meidell.
 Honesdale, PA: Boyds Mills Press, 2003.
 32 pp. Humorous story about the day Emily Howard's parents try to get their big farm family to pose for a traveling photographer.
 Called "a rollicking, laugh-out-loud read" with "delightfully exaggerate[d]" watercolors by Publishers Weekly (2/15/03 review).